Darbėnai: History

-In the beginning of the 19th century the first parish school was established.
+In the beginning of the 19th century, the first parish school was established.
 In 1842 the current Catholic church named after Saint Apostles Peter and Paul was built.
 In 1855 the first public primary school was opened.
 Darbėnai was an important centre during the 1831 Uprising however the town burned during the battles.
 Since 1861 Darbėnai became the centre of volost.

 In 1897 there lived 2059 inhabitants.
 The post office was opened in 1906.
 In 1923 Darbėnai had 1018 inhabitants and in 1936 - 1921 inhabitants.
 In 1930 there was built the Independence Monument (it was destroyed in 1962 and rebuilt in 1989).

 Just before World War II, there were around 800 Jews in Darbėnai (about 80% of all residents).
 They were mostly traders and craftsmen.
 There was a synagogue, a Jewish meeting house, several schools, a Jewish library, local bureaus of Zionists and social democrats, theatre and sports clubs in Darbėnai.

 The German Army occupied on June 24, 1941.
-With the help of locl collaborators, they executed more than 500 Jews at the edge of the forest outside the city.
+With the help of local collaborators, they executed more than 500 Jews at the edge of the forest outside the city.

 During the years of Soviet occupation Darbėnai was the central settlement of kolkhoz.
 In 1944–1952 Darbėnai environs, Vaineikiai forest Lithuanian partisans had a staff of Kardas (The Sword) detachment belonging to Žemaičiai military district.

 Nowadays Darbėnai is the capital of Darbėnai eldership.
 The old town of Darbėnai is an urbanistic monument.
-There operates post office, public library, kindergarten, gymnasium, hospital, pharmacy, home of culture, forester's administration etc.
+There operates a post office, public library, kindergarten, gymnasium, hospital, pharmacy, home of culture, forester's administration etc.